vuhuy/Attachments/README.md

   Boolean, whether or not the subpage form should be shown.
 Defaults to `true`.
 * `$wgAttachmentsShowLinkForm`
   Boolean, whether or not the external link form should be shown.
 Defaults to `true`.
+* `$wgAttachmentsShowInNamespaces`
+  Boolean, whether or not an button should be shown in the namespaces (page, discussion) Defaults to `true`.
+* `$wgAttachmentsShowInViews`
+  Boolean, whether or not an button should be shown in the views (read, edit source, view history).
+Defaults to `true`.

 ## Credits